 What is a sabbatical?

-In the church, a sabbatical leave is one way that leaders care for the pastors of the church.
-Sabbatical leave is a carefully planned period of time in which the pastor is granted time away from his/her normal responsibilities to shift gears in order to rest, renew, and refresh.
-A sabbatical/renewal leave provides the pastor an opportunity to reflect on his/her call to ministry, relationship with God, and with the church they are shepherding.
+In the church, a sabbatical leave is one way we can care for the pastors of the church.
+The sabbatical leave is a carefully planned period of time in which the pastor is granted time away from his/her normal responsibilities to shift gears in order to rest, renew, and refresh.
+A sabbatical leave provides the pastor an opportunity to reflect on his/her call to ministry, relationship with God, and with the church they are shepherding.
 It is expected to benefit both the pastor and the congregation.

 Sabbatical Frequently Asked Questions